-Greater Prince William County, including the cities of Manassas and Manassas Park, receives more than $3 million each year in federal funding from the US.
-Department of Housing and Urban Development, or HUD.
+Greater Prince William County, including the cities of Manassas and Manassas Park, receives more than $3 million each year in federal funding from the U.S. Department of Housing and Urban Development, or HUD.

 The Community Planning and Development HUD funding allocation affords the Prince William area with the opportunity to invest in housing and community facilities, housing-related public services and homelessness prevention initiatives.